Universal Credit is a monthly payment that will gradually replace the following benefits:

 If any of the above apply to you, you must make a claim for housing benefit.
 Otherwise, use GOV.UK's online service to apply for Universal Credit:

-If you don't have access to the internet to apply online, you can make an appointment with our Customer Services team who will be able to help.
+If you don't have access to the internet to apply online, you can contact Canterbury Citizens Advice who will be able to help.
 Free access is also available at your local library.